ahs3/gramps-web-pkg/README.md

   - will gramps-web-api replace it?
   - Fedora 42 version builds without issue and is in the COPR, unchanged from the Fedora 41 version
+  - %check will fail when tests are enabled but most tests seem to work
 - python-object-ql:
   - possible dependency loop?  seems to depend on the gramps package (the desktop application)